anishcheriyan/hello-world/README.md

 # hello-world
 This is the first simple program in github
-My Name is Anish Cheriyan, Directore of Quality in Huawei Technologies India Private Limited.
+My Name is Anish Cheriyan, Director - Quality in Huawei Technologies India Private Limited.